AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This property is optional.
 If provided it must be a non-empty text string.
 The string must match one of the [attribute names](#-attributes-name-) for this feature.
 It is an error to provide both `field` and `definition` properties.
+It is an error if neither a `field` nor `definition` property is provided.

 ### `color`
 This property is optional.
 If provided it must be an string.
 The default is "#FFFFFF" (white)